 This not only saves time for the person who doesn't have to crawl through rows of vehicles trying to find one that is close to their desk, but it also cuts down significantly on the time spent by individuals hiking across a large corporate campus because they couldn't find parking in a sensible area.

 Navigating an unfamiliar new space is rarely a straight-forward experience, especially when multiple floors and numerous buildings are involved.
-Indoor maps, location-aware technologies and wayfinding software all work in conjunction to provide a smoother, more enjoyable experience at a corporate campus.
+Indoor maps, location-aware technologies and wayfinding software all work in conjunction to provide a smoother, more enjoyable experience at a corporate campus or large building.
 Whether it's a visiting client or a consultant hot-desking in your building from a neighboring state, indoor navigation services can be the difference between a happy employee or customer and someone who never wants to return to your facility.
-Using technology to guide them from their car to their meeting, help them find food or rest rooms, and provide them with direct routes that minimize congestions, is an easy way to mitigate potential issues.
+Using technology to guide them from their car to their meeting, help them find food or rest rooms, and provide them with direct routes that minimize congestion, is an easy way to mitigate potential issues.
 Visitor check-in and security management also become much more streamlined, reducing headaches for everyone involved.

 Visitors and regular employees are able to book meeting rooms or office seating from home or on the premises.
 This is exemplified in the Desjardins employee app, which displays desk pod occupancy rates to enable employees without assigned desk space to navigate to a workspace with less congestion.

-Some wayfinding software solutions allow employees to share their on-site location with their colleagues, making facilitating spontaneous meetings or conversations simple. and arranging meetings based on location easier than before.
+Some wayfinding software solutions allow employees to share their on-site location with their colleagues, making facilitating spontaneous meetings or conversations simple, and arranging meetings based on location easier than before.
 In the Desjardins employee app for their Olympic Stadium office, users can opt-in to connect with friends.
 Once a connection is accepted, location sharing is turned on and you can see each other’s location on the map.
-Alternatively, their solution allows for a short term opt-in as well.
-Once a short-term connection is accepted, location sharing is turned on and you can see each other’s location on map within a 30 minute window.
+Alternatively, their solution allows for a short-term opt-in as well.
+Once a short-term connection is accepted, location sharing is turned on and you can see each other’s location on map within a 30-minute window.

 Employee apps can use the wayfinding technology to deliver a similar experience to what we expect with our dinner delivery.
 Users can access online cafeteria menus from any wireless device, order their food to their desk or a designated pick-up location, and watch their food travel from the kitchen using asset tracking technology.